Relational Boundaries with Karin Spitfire

 Requirements for pilot

-• The series will require a time commitment in addition to the online sessions.
-This may include engaging in audio-based explorations in preparation for sessions, and practice assignments between sessions.
+The series will require a commitment of time in addition to the online sessions.
+This includes engaging in audio-based explorations in preparation for some sessions, and practice assignments with a partner in the same physical space between sessions.

-• This workshop involves explorations and hands-on work with a partner in the same physical space.
-Optimally, participants can be with a partner for the online sessions.
-An alternative is that participants practice outside of session times with partner(s).
+This workshop involves movement explorations and hands-on work with a partner.
+Participants may be with a partner for the online sessions.
+They may also practice outside of session times with partner(s).

-• This series will be taught in English.
+This series will be taught in English.
 While we cannot provide simultaneous translation, translated captions will be available during the Zoom sessions.
 We welcome non-fluent English speakers if they join with an English-speaking partner who can translate within the partnership.

 Pricing information